So you got a new telescope; now what?

 1. Learn to navigate the sky

-2. Have a goal in mindRoyal Astronomical Society of Canada (RASC) has a free workbook here.
+2. Decide what you want to see110 things you can see with your new telescope.
+The list includes galaxies, nebulae, and star clusters.
 Younger astronomers can start with something like “50 Things to See With a Telescope” or even "50 Things to See on the Moon"

 4. Try taking a picture